 Which certifications and internships can be helpful in becoming Toxicologist?

+In order to have a better understanding of a career as a toxicologist, it is always important to go for an internship.
+No matter how much practical learning experience your college or university provides, you will get real-world experience by working with a company or an organisation.
+An internship gives you the insights of an industry and answers several questions in relevance to how to become a toxicologist.
 The majority of training in this field is done on-the-job.
 Most forensic toxicologists begin working with more experienced professionals in local, state, and central government crime labs and advance their careers through years of hands-on experience.
 Another training option is to take part in an internship program.
 Many levels are available, ranging from high school introductory programs through graduate school-level work.
 Local and state law enforcement agencies offer more of these programs than private consulting firms do.
 Few internship programs include actual coursework.
 Some of the subject matter emphasized in training includes:

 Lab procedure and practice overviews